seggiepants/olc_code_jam_2020_pge/readme.md

 ## Compilation:
 ### Windows:
 You should be able to load the solution file from the repository.
-You will need to update include and library paths to where SDL2 is located on your machine.
-I did combine all of the various SDL 2 libraries together into a folder, if you did not you many need to add extra folders.
-Otherwise it should compile normally in debug and release x64.
+You will need to download all of the 3rd party library files, and put them in the correct folders.
+Only 64 bit Debug/Release are really set up.

 ### WebAssembly
 Not attempted yet.